-In 2016 City Council has continued to renew its support for the arts with a welcomed return to \$1 per Capita funding.
+In 2016 City Council has continued to renew its support for the arts with a welcomed return to \$1 per capita funding.
 This is an essential component of the MAF.
-Additionally, with the adoption of the 2016 Parks Plan, the City has committed .75 fte to support City's Arts program beginning in 2017.
+Additionally, with the adoption of the 2016 Parks Plan, the City has committed .75 fte to support the City's Arts program beginning in 2017.
 This critically-needed staffing will allow us to move ahead more quickly with projects planned or underway, take better care of our existing art inventory, and feed the healthy creative appetite and cultural demands of a growing community.

-The five-year-forward look from 2016 is a positive one.
+Our five year outlook is positive.
 It gives us the confidence to propose launching a multi-year project to study, plan for, and then implement a City Gateways project coordinating with the City Planning Commission and following the vision expressed in the Comprehensive Plan.
 We are venturing into new programs, with proposals for rotating exhibits in City Hall, a City Poet Laureate, and Music Out Loud performances in sidewalk spaces that call out our City's musical legacy.
-We also continue our support for popular and ongoing programs such as the Plinth Project and Arts Walk that have become signatures for Olympia and a source of pride and tradition.
+We also continue our support for popular and ongoing programs such as the Percival Plinth Project and Arts Walk, which are signature events for Olympia and a source of pride and tradition.